 Except for the Vaibhashika school of tenets, all other Indian Buddhist tenet systems (grub-mtha’) assert that, other than a few exceptions, all disturbing emotions and attitudes have two levels: doctrinally based (kun-brtags) and automatically arising (lhan-skyes).
 Doctrinally based disturbing emotions and attitudes arise based on the conceptual framework of a distorted outlook on life.
 Automatically arising ones occur without such a basis.

 Among the disturbing emotions without an outlook, the exception is indecisive wavering and, among those without an outlook, the exceptions are holding a deluded outlook as supreme, an outlook of holding deluded morality or conduct as supreme, and a distorted outlook.
 These exceptions have no automatically arising form and occur only doctrinally based.
 The Sautrantika tenet system also does not assert an automatically arisinf form of an extreme outlook.
-The Vaibhashika tenet system does not assert an automatically arising form of any disturbing emotion or attitude.
-According to its assertions, all disturbing emotions and attitudes are exclusively doctrinally based.
+The Vaibhashika tenet system does not assert an automatically arising form of any disturbing attitude (deluded outlook).
+According to its assertions, all five deluded outlooks are exclusively doctrinally based.

 (1) Longing desire (‘dod-chags) aims at any external or internal tainted object (associated with confusion) – either animate or inanimate – and wishes to acquire it based on regarding the object as attractive by its very nature.
 It functions to bring us suffering.
 Although longing desire or greed may occur with either sensory or mental cognition, it is based on a conceptual interpolation beforehand.
 Note that sensory cognition is always nonconceptual, while mental cognition may be either nonconceptual or conceptual.
 The preceding interpolation either exaggerates the good qualities of the desired object or adds good qualities that it lacks.
 Thus, the conceptual interpolation pays attention to the desired object in a discordant manner (incorrect consideration) – for example, considering something dirty (a body filled with excrement) as clean.